unibe-icelab/thz-image-explorer/paper/paper.md

 The code-base can easily be extended with custom filters.
 The user needs to create a custom file in the `src/filters` directory with a struct that implements the `Filter` trait.

-To implement more complex methods, further adaptations might be required, but the code structure has been set up with modularity and simplicity in mind.

 # Summary

 THz Image Explorer primarily serves as a performant data analysis tool for THz 2D images.
 The main focus lies on preliminary browsing of measurements, rough analysis of scans and identifying regions of interest in each scan.
 It is designed in a modular way to allow possible implementation of more thorough analysis features in the future.

 # Acknowledgements